Linaro/lava/doc/v2/writing-tests.rst

   parse:
       pattern: "(?P<test_case_id>.*-*):\\s+(?P<result>(pass|fail))"

-The result of the above test would be a result bundle:
+The result of the above test would be a set of results:

 .. code-block:: yaml